Requested resource is not accessible

-Windows forensic analysis focuses on building deep digital forensics expertise in Microsoft windows operating systems.
+Windows forensic analysis focuses on building deep digital forensics expertise in Microsoft Windows operating systems.
 You can’t protect what you don’t understand.
-Understanding of forensic capacity and artifacts is crucial part of information security.
-In this online course you learn how to recover, analyze and validate forensic data on Windows systems.
+Understanding of forensic capacity and artifacts is a crucial part of information security.
+In this online course, you learn how to recover, analyze and validate forensic data on Windows systems.
 You will also learn how to track detailed user activity on your network and how to organize the findings for use in incident management, internal investigations and civil/criminal litigation.
 You will have a chance to use your new knowledge to validate security tools, improve vulnerability assessments, identify threats, trace hackers, and improve security policies.

 Proper analysis requires accurate information for students to explore.
 Students will finish this course armed with the latest tools and techniques and ready to explore even the most complex systems that they may encounter.

 You will learn:

 - How to perform Windows forensics by using core techniques focused on Windows environment;